mattheww/gomill/gomill_docs/tournament_results.rst

       Integer.
 The number of games in which White won.

    .. attribute:: wins_1b
+                  wins_2b

       Integer.
-The number of games in which the first player won with Black.
+The number of games in which each player won with Black.

    .. attribute:: wins_1w
+                  wins_2w

       Integer.
-The number of games in which the first player won with White.

-   .. attribute:: wins_2b

-      Integer.
-The number of games in which the second player won with Black.

-   .. attribute:: wins_2w

-      Integer.
-The number of games in which the second player won with White.
+The number of games in which each player won with White.

    If :attr:`alternating` is ``False``, the following attributes are also
    available:

    .. attribute:: colour_1

-      The *colour* taken by the first player.

-   .. attribute:: colour_2
+                  colour_2

-      The *colour* taken by the second player.
+      The *colour* taken by each player.

 .. currentmodule:: gomill.gtp_games